Galleries

 With a soaring career touring the world, Elle Marja Eira borrows from her Sámi roots for songwriting and singing. © Randall Hyman

-Sámi Dreams portfolio in SCANDINAVIAN REVIEW
+Sámi Dreams in SCANDINAVIAN REVIEW

 June 15, 2019